rosell-dk/webp-express/README.txt

 - Currently ~73% of all traffic, and ~79% of mobile browsing traffic are done with browsers supporting webp.
 With Mozilla and Microsoft [finally on board](https://medium.com/@richard_90141/webp-image-support-an-8-year-saga-7aa2bedb8d02), these numbers are bound to increase.
 Check current numbers on [caniuse.com](https://caniuse.com/webp)).

 ### Recent news
-Feb 2019: Multisite is now supported (0.12.0)
+Jun 2019: Better conversions and more conversion options Feb 2019: Multisite is now supported (0.12.0)
 Jan 2019: Plugin can now alter HTML (0.11.0)